lipka/MonoTouch.TTTAttributedLabel/README.md

 ## Requirements

-MonoTouch.TTTAttributedLabel is tested on iOS7, but should be compatible with the original TTTAttributedLabel requirements.
+MonoTouch.TTTAttributedLabel is tested on iOS7, but should be compatible with the original [TTTAttributedLabel](https://github.com/mattt/TTTAttributedLabel) requirements.

 ## TODO

 * Better set text API to allow native strings
 * Support NSTextCheckingResults
 * Remove NSTextCheckingTypes enum
+* Samples
+* Documentation

 Pull requests welcome!